 Discussion of pros and cons

 Assimilation in the labor market means that the wages, employment, and occupational selection of immigrant and native workers become more similar over time.
-This contribution focuses in particular on wage assimilation.
+This article focuses in particular on wage assimilation.

 Wage assimilation theory as a guide to policy